Skip to content

 ES Modules

 • Encapsulation: Variables and functions inside a module are private by default.
-They won’t accidentally interfere with other parts of your code unless you explicitly share them.
+Nothing leaks out unless you explicitly export it.

-• Maintainability: Smaller, focused files are easier to understand, test, and update than one massive file.
+• Maintainability: Smaller, focused files are easier to understand, test, and update.

-To share code between modules, you need to export it.
-There are two ways to do this:
+To share code from a module, you need to export it.
+There are two ways to do this.

 // formatters.js